farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 Needs naturally change over time.
 New technologies are invented, regulations are enacted, businesses expand, etc. Businesses and software solutions must change to stay relevant.

-The key is how well the software adapts to the changes it faces, and how well our software adapts is largely dependent on how well we separate the true nature of our business from temporary coincidences.
+The key is how well the software adapts to the changes it faces.
+How well our software adapts is largely dependent on how well we separate the true nature of our business from temporary coincidences.
 The traditional design terms are essence (true nature) and accident (coincidental qualities).

 The true nature of the problem is often referred to as the "core domain" of our system.
 It represents the fundamental business rules, and should be stable.
 The coincidental qualities should be contained in as little of our system design as possible.